yireo/yireo-slides/slides/yireo/explaining_upward.md

 ---
 class: center, middle
-### but there are other better solutions maybe for that.
+### but there are other better solutions maycbe for that.

 ---
 class: center, middle